 Step by step:

-Name the choices: the sarcastic ‘Strange, then’ and the contrast (no money for libraries, money for a car park).
+Name the choices: the sarcastic ‘Curious, then’ and the contrast (no money to fix potholes, money to resurface the town hall's road).

-Effect: the sarcasm mocks the ‘no money’ excuse; the contrast exposes a double standard.
+Effect: the sarcasm mocks the ‘cannot possibly’ excuse; the contrast exposes a double standard.

-So what: the reader is pushed to feel the council's priorities are dishonest — the paper's line — without it ever saying so outright.
+So what: the reader is pushed to feel the council looks after itself first — the paper's line — without it ever saying so outright.

-The sarcastic ‘Strange, then’ and the sharp contrast expose a double standard, pushing the reader to share the paper's outrage — its argued stance, carried by tone not by a plain statement.
+The sarcastic ‘Curious, then’ and the sharp contrast expose a double standard, pushing the reader to share the paper's outrage — its argued stance, carried by tone rather than by a plain statement.

 IB-style question — analyse an interview